UPPMAX/jobstats/README.md

 jobid.
 Plots contain one panel per booked node showing CPU (blue) and memory usage (black) traces and include text lines indicating the job number, cluster, end time and duration, user, project, job name, and usage flags (more on those below).
-For memory usage, one or two traces are shown: the solid black line shows instantaneous memory usage, and (if available) the dotted black line shows overall maximum memory usage.
+For memory usage, one or two traces are shown: a solid black line shows instantaneous memory usage, and a dotted black line shows overall maximum memory usage if this information is available.

 Plots are saved to the current directory with the name